Game

 a thick wall that is built to stop water flooding onto very low-lying land from a river or from the sea.

-The dike held during the flood.
+held during the flood.

 elusive